dingspacedong/ComfyUI-Studio-A-novelai-inspired-comfyui-frontend/ReadMe.md

 ## Getting Started

 ### Prerequisites
 1. **ComfyUI:** Ensure [ComfyUI](https://github.com/comfyanonymous/ComfyUI) is installed and operational.
-2. **Python:** Python is required to run the accompanying local file servers.
+2. **Node.js:** Node.js is required to run the Studio's local server (`server.js`).

 ### Installation & Launch

-1. Place the `app.js`, `index.html`, `style.css`, `share.py`, and `launch.bat` files in the same directory as your ComfyUI startup script (e.g., `run_nvidia_gpu.bat`).
+1. Place the ComfyUI Studio folder anywhere you like.
+Do not remove or rename any files inside it, including the autocomplete folder.
-2. Open `launch.bat` in a text editor to update the path to your ComfyUI startup script (e.g., `run_nvidia_gpu.bat`).
+2. Run `launch.bat`.
+The first time you run it, you'll be prompted to enter the full path to your ComfyUI startup script (e.g., `run_nvidia_gpu.bat`) — the file itself, not just the folder.
+This path is saved to `comfyui_path.txt`.
+Delete that file any time to change it.
-3. Run `launch.bat`.
-This will:
+3. `launch.bat` will:
-* Start your ComfyUI instance (in a separate window).
+   - Start your ComfyUI instance in a separate window.
-* Start the ComfyStudio HTTP file server (port 3000).
-* Start the `share.py` save server (port 3001).
+   - Start the Studio server (`server.js`) on port 3000.
-* Automatically open the Studio interface in your browser at `http://localhost:3000/`.
+   - Automatically open the Studio interface in your browser at `http://localhost:3000/`.

 ---

 ## How to Use

 ### 1. Connecting
 Upon launching, ComfyUI Studio connects to your local ComfyUI instance via WebSocket.
 Ensure the **URL** in the top bar matches your ComfyUI port (default `http://127.0.0.1:8188`).
-A green dot in the status indicator shows a successful connection.
+A green dot in the status indicator confirms a successful connection.

 ### 2. Generating Images